4 minute read

 Stepping out of the box

 From 9-5, Barnett is an IT professional.
-He has the mind of the problem-solver which is why he’s always looking to shrink his carbon footprint and fatten up his savings.
+He has the mind of the problem-solver that is why he’s always looking for tips and tricks to shrink his carbon footprint.
+To not only grow his savings, but to also save the environment.
 But he’s no stranger to a few glitches along the way.
 Nobody’s perfect, but with Hyundai’s Save&Save hacks he’s excited to take on the challenge of upgrading his life.

 Charged up and